craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-onionpoppybialys" %}

 Yet another one where I have no idea what the bread *should* taste like since I have never seen a bialy before, but the result turned out pretty great!
 The dough has a really lovely sweet taste despite having no sugar in it (that's probably the sprouted wheat flour), and the poppy seed and onion filling adds a great taste and texture to the whole thing.

+## #42: Sprouted Wheat and Brown Rice Bread (pp. 291-293)

+{% include gallery id="gallery-wheatbrownrice" %}

+Struggled a bit with this one.
+Still really not used to sprouted flour, and I didn't get much of a rise here.
+It feels like filling the bread with brown rice just weighed everything down.
+I don't know, no science behind that, but I ended up with a fairly dense crumb.
+Bread had a nice taste to it, though!

 ## #40: White Breads (pp. 284-287)